Notes

 variety of problems and is a common troubleshooting recommendation."

-UNINSTALLING (removing) and REINSTALLING WordPerfect — "the solution of last
+■ Some tips about uninstalling (removing) and reinstalling WordPerfect — "the solution of last

-• An uninstall operation does not automatically remove files which
+• Uninstalling WordPerfect does not automatically remove user files that

 you

-template file.
-If that file is corrupted the reinstalled program
+If that template file is corrupted, reinstalling the program in the

-• The pathways to the method to uninstall the program are the same as those to Repair it.
-See above.
+• The pathways to the method to uninstall the program are the same as those to repair it.

 • Before